What Is Event Marketing?

 - How to Promote Your Event on Social Media

-- 3 Keys to Land the Right Event Sponsors
+- 3 Keys to Landing the Right Event Sponsors

 - How to Integrate Event Data

 Improved technology combined with the growing need of events has resulted in a wide range of event types.
 Having a firm understanding of each type of event will help event marketers determine which ones align most closely their specific goals.
 Below is a thorough but by no means exhaustive list of event types.